Nicklas373/M.A.O-MAGISK-/docs/Neutron.md

   dumpsys media.audio_flinger

 - After that search which port that is using it, normally it have output device detected as wired headset with 96Khz sample rate and 24 bit PCM packed for bit depth.

+- Watch the HAL buffer size,
+	* if you play audio with 24bit 96Khz then it should equals to 23040 bytes
+	* if you play audio with 24bit 48Khz then it should equals to 11520 bytes

 This is if working hi-res ouput is show :